Taking on a new exercise or physical activity can lead to sore aching muscles the next day.

 The same principles would apply for someone who had sore muscles from non-exercise activity.
 In either case, the client would want to share how long it has been since their last intense activity, their typical activity, and what level of muscle soreness they feel.
 All of these pieces of information help a massage therapist plan a session that will ease the client’s pain.

-Some things to try at home for easing DOMS include stretching, soaking, and self-massage.
-Taking time to stretch the sore muscles can feel great and get them back to normal more quickly.
-Applying heat, especially moist heat, can relax the muscle and ease pain.
-Many people find an Epsom salt bath or heat therapy pillow particularly helpful.
-Some people prefer cold therapy- such as icing or applying a salve such as BioFreeze.
+Some things to try at home for easing DOMS include applying heat or cold, wearing compression garments, and self-massage.
+Applying heat, especially moist heat, can ease pain.
+Many people find an Epsom salt bath or heat therapy pillow helpful.
+Some people prefer cold therapy such as icing or applying a salve such as BioFreeze.
+Many people find benefit from using compression wear around their taxed muscles.
 Self-massage techniques like rubbing, kneading, thumping, and jostling the muscle can help get them back in shape as well.
-Hands or tools such as a massage ball or foam roller all work.
-Light activity can also help speed recovery.
+Hands or tools such as a massage ball or foam roller can also help speed recovery.

 People of all levels of activity and fitness can experience Delayed Onset Muscle Soreness.
 Taking these steps can help relieve and/or prevent it for free, happy, easy movement.